|

 into a search engine as opposed to "great west service company",

+do you?
+Chances are, they will not remember this acronym.)
 And the last and very important point: never change a domain name!

 You will lose sales and many visitors.
 Your customers associate